bschm0622/becky-schmidt-website/src/content/blog/product-management-principles-ai.md

 ---
 title: "How I Used Product Management Principles to Build My Website with AI"
-date: 2025-03-11
+date: 2025-03-21
 excerpt: "I'm convinced product managers make the best AI prompters because we're already experts at translating ideas into tasks and building products users will love."
 ---

-I built a custom website without writing a single line of code.
-Instead, I worked with AI like I would with a project team: setting clear vision, structured requirements, and iterative execution.
-In other words, I product-managed my way to a working website.
-Here’s how applying PM principles helped me build faster and smarter with AI.
+I built my website from scratch without writing a single line of code.
+Instead, I worked with AI using principles that I've learned from product management: setting a clear vision, providing structured requirements, and iterating on ideas to reach final execution.
+By using this framework, I got from ideation to launch in less than 2 weeks.
+Here's how I used my product management skills to build faster with Cursor.

 ## Vision

 Building my website needed to start with a clear vision.
-I wanted a central hub that serves as my professional “home” on the internet to represent me through each design decision and word on the screen.
-With this vision in mind, I was able to guide AI effectively.
+I wanted a central hub that serves as my professional “home” on the internet to represent me and my professional experiences.
+I wanted the site to feel inviting and clean, without being too plain.
 Without a clear vision in mind, AI will usually come up with something usable but very generic.
 If you ask [v0 for a landing page](https://v0.dev/t/RpImR1PAsTR), it’ll give you a vanilla version of every SaaS landing page out there.
-But by articulating exactly what I needed, I was able to get something tailored to my unique style.
+By articulating exactly what I wanted, I was able to produce a website that reflects my personal style.

 ## Requirements